Som-Energia/scriptlauncher/README.md

 ## Diclaimer on security

 This application is not intended to be used by untrusted users.
-It executes commandline scripts with user provided parameters.
+It executes command line scripts with user provided parameters.
 Special care must be taken on how scripts are defined as it might create script injection oportunities.